hari8g/trove-agt/README.md

-# 🚀 Trove Dynamic Agent - AI-Powered Task Execution Framework
+# 🚀 Trove Dynamic Agent - multi-agent colloboration framework for efficient reasoning and task execution

 ## 📌 Introduction

-Trove Dynamic Agent is an **AI-powered framework** that allows users to create **domain-specific AI agents** capable of performing various tasks dynamically.
+Trove Dynamic Agent is an **AI-powered framework** that allows users to create **domain-specific multi-AI agents** capable of performing various tasks dynamically.
 This system enables real-time AI assistance across different domains by providing structured, well-defined responses based on a **Meta-System Prompt Framework**.

 ### **Key Capabilities:**
 ✅ **Create AI Agents on the fly** for **finance, healthcare, education, and more**.